minessen/TEM-image-processing/README.md

 # TEM-image-processing
 Supplementary data for paper published on Materials Characterization

-Cite this paper if you leverage the AI techniques we showed:
+Cite this paper if you get inspired from this paper:

 Liu, S., Amin-Ahmadi, B., Liu, R., Zheng, Q., & Zhang, X. (2023).
 Automated phase segmentation and quantification of high-resolution TEM image for alloy design.
 Materials Characterization, 199, 112779.